-The estimated costs (Class 3 Accuracy +/-30%) to complete the project are captured in the below table.
+The estimated costs (Class 3 Accuracy +/-30%) to complete the project are captured in the table below.
 The cost estimate was developed utilizing preliminary Architectural and Engineering design information and may be subject to change.
-LUMA has allocated 10% of project cost for the mitigation of potential known risks.
+LUMA has allocated 10% of the project cost for the mitigation of potential known risks.